orientechnologies/orientdb-docs/Functions.md

 ### Execute a query with external parameters

-Create a new function with name "getyUserRoles" with the parameter "user".
+Create a new function with name `getyUserRoles` with the parameter `user`.
 Then write this code:

 ```javascript
 return orient.getDatabase().query("select roles from ouser where name = ?", name );
 ```